GOP pours cash into bid to repeal California gas tax hike – and save House majority

 Democrats also are focused on four other Republican incumbents in Orange County, where changing demographics in part led to Hillary Clinton beating Donald Trump there in 2016, marking the first time since the Depression era that a Democratic presidential nominee has won the county.

 California Republicans also are trying to avoid a situation after the state’s June 5 primary in which they have no candidates for governor or U.S. Senate, as Democrats use anti-Trump sentiment to drive their voters out to the polls.
-(In primaries in deep-blue California, the top-two finishers advance to the general election, regardless of political party affiliation).
+(In California primaries, the top-two finishers advance to the general election, regardless of political party affiliation).

 If the repeal initiative qualifies for the November ballot and gets the majority of votes, any future gas taxes passed by the legislature would also require voter approval.